 Chemical Industry News, Data & Insights

-Lilly to Invest $3 Billion in Netherlands Facility for Oral Medicine Production
+Lilly to Invest $3 Billion in New Netherlands Facility for Oral Medicine Production

 Key highlights

-• Lilly plans a $3 billion facility in Katwijk, Netherlands, to expand oral medicine production.
+• Lilly plans a $3 billion facility in Katwijk, Netherlands.

-• Construction is expected to begin next year, pending government approvals.
+• Construction is expected to begin next year.

-• The facility will produce orforglipron, a GLP-1 receptor agonist for obesity.
+• The site will produce orforglipron, a GLP-1 receptor agonist.

 Investment and Location

-Eli Lilly and Company plans to invest $3 billion in a new manufacturing facility in Katwijk, Netherlands, located within the Leiden Bio Science Park.
-This project aims to expand Lilly's capacity for producing oral medicines.
+Eli Lilly and Company plans to invest $3 billion in a new manufacturing facility in Katwijk, Netherlands, within the Leiden Bio Science Park.
+This project aims to expand Lilly's capacity for producing oral medicines and enhance its global supply chain.

 Technological Advancements

-The facility will manufacture orforglipron, Lilly's first oral, small molecule GLP-1 receptor agonist, which the company plans to submit to global regulatory agencies for obesity treatment by the end of the year.
+The new site will manufacture orforglipron, Lilly's first oral, small molecule GLP-1 receptor agonist.
+The company plans to submit orforglipron to global regulatory agencies for obesity by the end of the year.